Rating: Maybe PG at the worst.

 Summary: As a whole: He's a doctor... they need a doctor.
 What if the 456 fuckery didn't happen and Torchwood actually did recruit Rupesh, who was trying to get the gig to spy on them for Johnson, as discussed in Day One?
-This part: An investigation starts on Rupesh's pet case and he overhears a conversation.
+This part: Scary Monsters.
+Rupesh goes on his first Weevil hunt.

 Warnings: None to speak of.

 Notes: Takes place starting just before and during CoE: Day One and goes AU from there onwards.

 The next morning Rupesh woke before his alarm, still trying to decide what Johnson needed to know about the previous day.
 He’d almost been caught out before he even got any real information.
 It’d been rather humiliating… and a bit frightening.